Support Relentless Excellence!

 Choose a giving level to show your support of DBDT.

 Melissa M. Young

 Teaching master classes both nationally and internationally, Melissa specializes in the Dance Technique of Lester Horton.
-She has been the Horton Technique Instructor for Dallas Black Dance Theatre since 1998.
+She was the primary Horton Technique Instructor for Dallas Black Dance Theatre from 1998-2017.
 As an Adjunct Instructor, she taught the Horton Technique at Dallas’ Southern Methodist University in 2004 and Texas Woman’s University in Denton from 2005–2008.
 She was on faculty (Horton Technique) at Ballet Center for Fort Worth and Dallas Youth Repertory Project, and continues to serve as a guest teacher at both schools.
 In 2014, Melissa was the Visiting Dance Artist for Abilene Christian University’s Department of Theatre.
 She taught ballet, modern and lyrical jazz techniques.